 - Tax crime relating to both direct and indirect taxes

 3. Extension of criminal liability to legal persons and commercial activities

-The biggest changes is the extension of criminal liability to legal persons for exemple companies.
+The biggest change is the extension of criminal liability to legal persons for example companies.
 EU members state will enforce sanctions that may range from a temporary ban through to permanent closure.
-Consequently, individuals in key positions can also be held accountable for failings, such as inadequate supervision, control or oversight which results in money laundering, and face additional sanctions.
+Consequently, individuals in key positions can also be held accountable for failings, such as inadequate supervision, control, or oversight which results in money laundering and face additional sanctions.

 Cessation of funds is an example in the EU directive of sanction.
 The directive stipulates to end business relations with any bank or financial institution who will have willfully failed to apply due diligence in their publicly available policies for preventing money laundering or terrorist financing.

 Essentially, it means is that the burden of proof now lies with the legal person to demonstrate that they took sufficient steps to prevent money laundering from taking place.

 With this COVID19 and debt situation, we can also imagine that EU member state will create centralize legal proceedings database to facilitate anti-money laundering data and enforce tougher punishments.

 4. A tougher punishment regime for criminal offence